Vinoth82003/ChatGPT-Integration/README.md

 You can interact with the web application by visiting the URL in your web browser or by using a tool like `curl`.
 You can also interact with it through the command line by following the prompts.

+## Troubleshooting

+If you find that the application is not responding to your input or if it's been unresponsive for an extended period, here are some steps to troubleshoot the issue:

+1. **Check Browser Developer Tools**:
+   - Open the developer tools of your web browser (usually by pressing `F12` or right-clicking and selecting "Inspect").
+   - Look for any error messages or warnings in the console.
+These messages can provide clues about what might be going wrong.

+2. **Reload the Page**:
+   - Sometimes, a simple page refresh can resolve issues.
+Press `F5` or click the browser's refresh button to reload the page.

+3. **Resend Your Message**:
+   - If the application is still not responding after a refresh, try sending your message again.
+It's possible that the issue was temporary.

+4. **Check Your API Key**:
+   - One common error is an "API Key expired" error.
+Ensure that your API key in the `.env` file is valid and has not expired.

+By following these steps, you can often resolve minor issues with the application.
+If the problem persists or you encounter other errors, please feel free to reach out for further assistance.

+Remember, the most common issue is related to the API key, so double-check its validity first.

 ## Usage

 This web application is designed to assist users in troubleshooting mobile-related issues.
 Simply enter your mobile device issue or question, and the application will provide relevant troubleshooting suggestions and solutions.